-Update: Luna has recovered nicely and is now ready for adoption!
+Update: Luna has recovered nicely and has been adopted!

 Poor Luna…back to the vet hospital.